Get started with Microsoft Power BI Embedded

 Create Power BI Embedded capacity within Microsoft Azure to move your application to production.
 For information on how to create capacity, see Create Power BI Embedded capacity in the Azure portal.

-Because embed tokens are intended for development testing only, the number of embed tokens a Power BI master account can generate is limited.
+Because embed tokens are intended for developer testing only, the number of embed tokens a Power BI master account can generate is limited.
 A capacity must be purchased for production embedding scenarios.
-There is no limit to embed token generation when a capacity is purchased.
+There is no limit to an embed token generation when a dedicated capacity is purchased.
 Go to Get Available Features to check for the current embedded usage in percentage.

 Manage your capacity within the Power BI admin portal.
-Assign workspace assigner to assist with your app workspaces.
+Assign a workspace admin to assist with your app workspaces.
 For more information, see Manage capacities within Power BI Premium and Power BI Embedded.

 If you are ready to create Power BI Embedded capacity, see Create Power BI Embedded capacity in the Azure portal.

-If you are looking for a sample walk through, see Integrate a dashboard, tile, or report into your application.
+If you are looking for a walkthrough sample, see Integrate a dashboard, tile, or report into your application.

 More questions?
 Try the Power BI Community